jeppeter/extargsparse/README.md

         function is just after cmdname ,it can be the optional ,it will be the call function name ,it include the packagename like '__main__.call_handler' helpinfo is just after function ,it between ## ## it is optional

+* enable debug
+  ** you can specified the environment value EXTARGSPARSE_LOGLEVELV=DEBUG to enable the debug of extargsparse

 # Most Complex Example

 ```python